jclark/rpi-cm4-ptp-guide/README.md

 * [how to use the PTP client on Windows 10/11 with this](ptp-windows.md)
 * [how to measure time synchronization](measure.md)

 It is also possible to setup NTP in a way that takes advantage of the PTP hardware support.
-This needs the the chrony NTP implementation.
-This needs chrony 4.4, which is included in Fedora but not yet in Raspberry Pi OS, so I have written the guide for this using Fedora as the operating system:
+This needs the chrony NTP implementation, at least version 4.4, which is included in Fedora but not yet in Raspberry Pi OS, so I have written the guide for this using Fedora as the operating system:

 * [how to install and configure Fedora](fedora.md)